 "Then comes the end, when he [Jesus Christ] shall have delivered up the kingdom to God, even the Father; when he [Jesus Christ] shall have put down all rule and all authority and power.
 For he must reign, till he has put all enemies under his feet.
 The last enemy that shall be destroyed is death" (1.Cor.15:24-26 KJV).

-Paul begins this prophecy with the statement "Then comes the end."
+Paul begins this prophecy with the statement: "Then comes the end."
 But the end of what?
-This 'end' refers to the end of the physical existence as God the Father arrives to make the earth the focal point of his realm.
-See our study about the Festival of the Eighth Day for details concerning this awesome event:
+This end refers to the end of the physical existence as God the Father arrives to make the earth the focal point of his realm.

 "For he [God the Father] has put all things under his [Jesus Christ's] feet.
-But when he says all things are put under him, it is manifest that he [God the Father] is excepted, which did put all things under him [Jesus Christ]" (1.Cor.15:27 KJV).
+But when he says all things are put under him, it is manifest that he [the Father] is excepted, which did put all things under him [Christ]" (1.Cor.15:27 KJV).